sahassan012/Movie-Reviews-Analysis-Binary-Search-Tree/README.md

 All search and insert algorithms are O(log N).

 ## How it works
 The user is prompted to input a .txt file consisting of movie data and a .txt file consisting of review data.
 The data is then parsed and stored in the BST data structure.
+After storage is completed, the user is allowed and prompted to search the data.
 The program accepts two .txt files:
  * Movies file
    - Each line consists: movie_id, year, title